Hurricane Emmy: Impact and preparations

 Initially, the path of Emmy was uncertain whether it would affect the Lesser Antilles.
 As a result, officials issued a hurricane watch for the northeastern Leeward Islands.
 The warning was cancelled when the storm turned more to the north, with the outer fringes of the hurricane slightly impacting Antigua.
 Several ships experienced rough seas and strong winds from Emmy, though none reported any damage.
 After Emmy turned to the west for the final time, forecasters at the National Hurricane Center considered the hurricane not a real threat to land, though they indicated it had a remote chance to affect land masses.
 The hurricane also posed a threat to the island of Bermuda initially, though it remained away from the island.
 Two days before Emmy passed through the Azores, the National Hurricane Center advised citizens there to closely monitor the progress of the storm.
 No damage reports exist from the Azores, though it was likely not severe.

-On September 3, a C-130 Hercules air force flight left Caracas, Venezuela for Spain, with a flight crew of 8 and 60 members of the Central University of Venezuela choir.
+On September 3, a C-130 Hercules air force flight left Caracas, Venezuela, for Spain, with a flight crew of 10 and 58 members of the Central University of Venezuela choir.
 That night, heavy rainfall from the hurricane forced the plane to land on the Azores island of Terceira Island, Portugal.
-After attempting twice to land in hurricane-force winds, the plane crashed in a hill one mile from the runway of Lajes Field, killing all 68 aboard.
+After attempting twice to land in hurricane-force winds, the plane crashed in a hill one mile from the runway of Lajes Field, killing all 68 onboard.